EVERY DAY WITHMY GOUTIS A DAY WITHOUTOUR WALK

 Uric Acid and Gout

 Gout happens when uric acid is produced faster than your body can get rid of it.
-It builds up in your blood stream, causing crystals to form and deposit in your joints and soft tissues, leading to what is known as a gout flare.
+It builds up in your blood stream and can cause uric acid crystals, also known as gout crystals, to form and deposit in your joints and soft tissues, leading to what is known as a gout flare.
 Some symptoms of a gout flare include:

 Unpredictable pain